Hydraxous/EasyPZ-ULTRAKILL/README.md

 ![TrackerUI](https://cdn.discordapp.com/attachments/432329547023908884/1020131487611375666/wau8wd9ajwid.png)

  This UI will only show up when you press TAB or it can be configured to stay on the screen at all times when you are in a level.
  Check the config file to change the options.
 You can also disable it entirely and switch to the smaller indicator.
+When using the smaller tracker the P-Mode can be seen in the pause menu in-game.

 You can also customize your tracker in terms of placement on screen and color within the config.
 ![customTrackers](https://cdn.discordapp.com/attachments/432329547023908884/1020128011552575629/color2.png)